CodiumTeam/docker-training/exercise-4/README.md

   $ docker run --rm -p 8888:8080 -e NGINX_PORT=8080 -v ${PWD}/index.html:/usr/share/nginx/html/index.html -v ${PWD}/conf:/etc/nginx/templates nginx
   ```

-### Example of the exercise without docker-compose
+### Example of the exercise without docker compose

-As seen above, docker-compose allows to start multiple containers in a very easy fashion.
+As seen above, docker compose allows to start multiple containers in a very easy fashion.
 However the same functionality could be achieved using independent Docker commands.
 As an example, you could run Wordpress and MySQL doing the following:

 - Create a volume (it will be used by the database for persisting the data)
   ```bash